Magento 2 provides many settings and tools that you can use to improve response time on the pages as well as provide higher throughput.

 |Template Settings||Minify HTML||Yes|

-- Magento recommends that you use third-party tools for minification and bundling (like r.js).
+- We recommend that you use third-party tools for minification and bundling (like r.js).
 Magento built-in mechanisms are not optimal and are shipped as fallback alternatives.

 - Activating the HTTP2 protocol can be a good alternative to using JS bundling.
 The protocol provides pretty much the same benefits.